 We then discuss results, taking into consideration any previous treatments, and adjustments to treatment plans or medication will be made here.

-This kind of holistic approach to your fertility treatment means every single patient benefits from all the consultants combined knowledge and experience in fertility and gynaecology.
+This kind of holistic approach to your fertility treatment means every single patient benefits from all the consultant’s combined knowledge and experience in fertility and gynaecology.

-The nurses will then contact you to update you of what to do until your next scan.
+The nurses will then contact you to update you on what to do until your next scan.
 This may be to carry on, with no change or that we are adjusting your medication.
 You should never worry – the nursing team don’t leave the building until everyone has been spoken to!

 This process is a fantastic tool for both you and us.
 For us, it means we collaborate and share all our knowledge to optimise treatment for our patients.
 It also means that communication on your cycle runs smoothly across all teams.
-For you – you’ll always know that on the day of your scan you will hear from us how things are going.
+For you – you’ll always know that on the day of your scan you will hear from us about how things are going.

 Roughly around 1-12 days after you start the stimulation medication, your consultant will decide at our All Hands Meeting that you are ready for your egg collection.
-The nursing team will email you through the instructions for your egg collection.
+The nursing team will email you the instructions for your egg collection.
 We then give you a call to go through them with you so that we can answer any questions or concerns you may have.

-If for any reason you need advice out of hours, you’ll have access to our nurses emergency phone.
+If for any reason you need advice out of hours, you’ll have access to our nurse’s emergency phone.
 This is answered 7 days a week until midnight.
-It is not a replacement for emergency services if you should need urgent medical attention, but it is super useful if you have any last minute concerns about medication or instructions.
+It is not a replacement for emergency services if you should need urgent medical attention, but it is super useful if you have any last-minute concerns about medication or instructions.

-On the day of the egg collection you’ll arrive at The Evewell and we will show you into one of our quiet rooms – designed to give you space and peace before your procedure.
+On the day of the egg collection, you’ll arrive at The Evewell and we will show you into one of our quiet rooms – designed to give you space and peace before your procedure.

-The entire procedure usually takes around 20-30 minutes and you’ll be under a deep sedation, so you aren’t aware of the procedure and won’t feel a thing.
+The entire procedure usually takes around 20-30 minutes and you’ll be under deep sedation, so you aren’t aware of the procedure and won’t feel a thing.

 After your egg collection, your consultant will confirm the number of eggs collected and the next steps.